Muon $g-2$ Anomaly from Vector-like Leptons in a 2-Higgs-doublet + Scalar Singlet Model: Constraints

-In general, the considered model with an extended muon sector can give contributions to radiative lepton flavor violating (LFV) decays with muons in the initial or final state (see Fig. \ref{fig:radiativeleptondecay})\footnote{Note that there is no contribution from a LFV decay with $M_L, M_R, h^0$ and $S^0$ propagating in the loop similar to Fig. \ref{fig:amu_diagram} as $e$ and $\tau$ do not mix with the new muon type charged leptons.}.
-We will assume that both the SM and the model with an extended muon sector have been extended in a way that accounts for neutrino masses, with the details being irrelevant.
-As the flavor eigenstates of the neutrinos differ from the mass eigenstates, neutrino oscillations occur.
-The flavor eigenstates can be written as a sum over the neutrino mass eigenstates as
+In general, the considered model with an extended muon sector can give contributions to lepton flavor violating (LFV) processes such as charged LFV decays $\ell \to \ell\prime\gamma$, charged three body decays $\ell \to \ell_1\bar\ell_2\ell_3$ and $\mu\to e$ conversion via nuclei, provided that the model is extended in a suitable way to account for the observed neutrino masses.
+Current experimental bounds can be found in Tab. \ref{tab:lfv} .
+The details depend strongly on the mixing between mass and flavor eigenstates in the neutrino sector and therefore on the underlying mechanism that generates the neutrino mass.
+As a dedicated analysis is beyond the scope of this paper, we restrict ourselves to a qualitative discussion based on the assumption that some unknown mechanism generates neutrino masses.\footnote{We stress that depending on the mechanism employed, the conclusions can drastically change.} We start the discussion by reviewing the situation in the Standard Model extended with neutrino masses and compare it to the model with an extended muon sector.
+As the flavor eigenstates of the neutrinos differ from the mass eigenstates, neutrino oscillations occur and the flavor eigenstates can be written as a sum over the neutrino mass eigenstates as

-where $\alpha = {e,\mu,\tau}$, $k = 1,2,3$ in the SM extended by neutrino masses, and $\alpha = {e,\mu,\tau, M^L, M^R}$, $k = 1,2,3,4,5$ in the model with an extended muon sector.
-For simplicity, we will discuss the effects of an extended muon sector on radiative lepton flavor violating decays using the example of $\tau \to \mu \gamma$ where $\mu$ is a SM muon in its mass eigenstate.
-The extension to other LFV decays involving muons is straightforward.
-In the SM extended by neutrino masses, the LFV decay width of $\tau \to \mu\gamma$ is proportional to the PMNS matrix elements of the respective initial and final states,
+where $\alpha = {e,\mu,\tau}$, $k = 1,2,3$ in the SM extended by neutrino masses ($\nu\mathrm{SM}$), and $\alpha = {e,\mu,\tau, M^L, M^R}$, $k = 1,2,3,4,5$ in the model with an extended muon sector.
+As can be seen in Fig. \ref{fig:radiativeleptondecay}, the mixing induces LFV decays $\ell \to \ell^\prime\gamma$ at 1-loop-order.\footnote{Note that there is no contribution from a LFV decay with $M_L, M_R, h^0$, $H^0$ and $S^0$ propagating in the loop similar to Fig. \ref{fig:amu_diagram} as $e$ and $\tau$ do not mix with the new muon type charged leptons.} For simplicity, we focus on $\mu \to e\gamma$ where $\mu$ is a SM muon in its mass eigenstate.
+The decay width is proportional to a combination of loop functions and $U,V$ matrix elements as \cite{Cheng:1980tp, Minkowski:1977sc}